avaje-metrics-deprecated/metrics-api/README.md

 14:01:00, tm, org.example.myapp.web.api.MetricResource.collecting, count=1, avg=382, max=382, sum=382, dur=10, err.count=0
 ```

-## example output - request timing
+## Example Per Request output
-Per request timing can be set for specific timing metrics.
-These produce output like that below
+Per request timing can be set for specific timing metrics - for example, collect per request timing on the next 5 invocations of the CustomerResource.asBean() method.

-showing for that single request where the time went.
+Per request timing output shows the nested calls and where the time went for that single request.
+The p column shows the percentage of total execution - for example 81% of execution time was taken in Muse.iDoTheRealWorkAroundHere.

 The columns are: d=depth, p=percentage, ms=milliseconds, us=microseconds, m=metric name